 |Assassin Tree||Elementalist Tree||Controller Tree|

-- Slayer: increases your critical hit damage
+- Slayer: increases the critical hit damage

-- Striking: your melee attacks can daze enemies
+- Striking: Melee attacks can daze enemies

 - Hit & Run: increase melee damage and Phasewalk duration

-- Resilience: increases your Elemental resistance
+- Resilience: increases Elemental resistance

 - High Velocity: increases bullet damage and velocity